 Retirees (and spouses/registered domestic partners, if applicable) who are age 65 or disabled must enroll in Medicare Parts A & B, and in a VTA Medicare supplemental plan.
 Retirees are reimbursed for the cost of the Medicare Part B monthly premium.
 The amount of reimbursement is based on the current year's rate the retiree pays (minus any penalties).
-The standard Medicare Part B premium for retirees turning 65 in 2016 is $121.80.
 An additional amount above the standard reimbursement will be paid if the retiree provides proof from SSA of the premium paid for the current year.
 (Prior years are not retroactively reimbursed).

 As long as retirees retain enrollment in a VTA sponsored Medicare supplemental plan, they should not enroll in Medicare Part D outside of VTA.
 Medicare Part D reimbursement is handled by the health plan.
 Enrollment is only through the health plan.

 - Anthem Blue Cross Traditional or Select HMO, or EPO: (855) 839-4524